gregmarine/ByGregMarine.com/Blog/src/2024/04/02_wildflowers.md

-# TBD
+# Wildflowers

 I originally wrote this journal entry yesterday.
 And the tone of it was much different.
-I erased all that I said yesterday and decided I would give it another chance today.
+I erased all what I said yesterday and decided I would give it another chance today.
 It's okay when that happens.
 Sometimes I just need to write and then throw it away...hehehe

 I've been sad for a few days.
 It began Saturday evening and has carried on into today.
 I've been talking to God about it and have been completely honest and open with Him about my feelings.
 Sadly, this is a new thing for me...hehehe God always knows my heart.
 So why try to hide anything from Him, right!?
 I suppose I haven't always been honest with Him concerning my feelings because I always want to try and do the *right* things or say the *right* things.
 In doing so, I didn't do or say what I was feeling in the moment.